 The special guest post above was adapted by the Stephanie and the Figo team for our readers, but is based on their Scarf’d: Chicken Pup Pizza.
 You can see more details of their pizza prep along with some super cute footage of their eager taste testers in the embedded video on their post.
 Check it out!

-🦴 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
-Different animals will have different preferences (likes or dislikes) and dietary needs.
+Hungry for more tasty treats?
+There are all sorts of homemade dog treat ideas in our blog archives.
+You can also use use the category and tag labels above/ below this post to find other recipes that might be of interest or use our internal search tools to find something specific.
+Remember, treats (bought or homemade) are for spoiling your pup in moderation.
+Different animals will have different preferences (likes or dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies or intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.